Sports Study Music Kids Site and Search Games Movies Fun Kids

 How does Mercury compare to Earth?

 Mercury is much smaller than Earth.
 It's actually a lot closer to the size of Earth's moon.
 It has a shorter year, but a much longer day.
-There is no air to breath and the temperature changes wildly each day (even though it's a really long day!).
+There is no air to breathe and the temperature changes wildly each day (even though it's a really long day!).
 Mercury is similar in that it has a hard rocky surface like Earth's.
 You could walk around on Mercury if you had a space suit and could take the extreme temperatures.

 How do we know about Mercury?